port-labs/port-docs/docs/single-sign-on/onelogin.md

 - Your Onelogin roles will be synced with Port, automatically upon user sign-in.
 - Set granular permissions on Port according to your Onelogin roles.

-## How to Configure the Onelogin App Login to Port​
+## How to configure the Onelogin app integration for Port​

 ### Step #1: Create a new Onelogin application